Future Code Overview

 By providing no-cost web development training, career services, and connections to high-paying jobs, this program aims to increase the diversity of web developers in New York City to include populations that are underrepresented in tech, especially Black and Latinx New Yorkers.

-Fellows will receive support that includes but is not limited to: an introduction to the basics of coding, career coaching throughout training, lectures and workshops that address the unique challenges and strengths of under-represented tech pros including Black and Latinx software engineers and professionals in the industry, and a weekly living stipend during the full-time portion of the training and additional support during the job search period.
+Future Code students will receive support that includes but is not limited to: an introduction to the basics of coding, career coaching throughout training, lectures and workshops that address the unique challenges and strengths of under-represented tech pros including Black and Latinx software engineers and professionals in the industry, and a weekly living stipend during the full-time portion of the training and additional support during the job search period.

 The Fullstack Academy Experience